agustinpic72/agustinpic72/README.md

 Started learning IT abilities at my early stages, my father as a Software Engineer with large experience teached me since my childhood how does a computer work, how to repair it on hardware and software level.
 Later in my adolescence i started learning programming basics with Scratch, Python and C++.
 Droped my computer engineer carreer at second year, there i learned C++ and Java basics.  <br>
 My first official job in IT was at CordobaTSI where i worked with both hardware and software, programming some scripts and repairing pcs and printers.
 At the same time started an own entrepreneurship repairing PCs, laptops, and also making crypto miners.  <br>
 At the same time started a full stack developer course where i learned Python, Django, NodeJs, JavaScript and Git <br>
-At the moment i'm learning at ISPC the carreer of Data Science and Artificial Intelligence.  <br>
+At the moment i'm learning at Techtitute the carreer of Software Engineer.  <br>
 I trully believe that the best job is one where i can keep learning about new technologies and improving myself.  <br>

 <h3>Currently working</h3>